-- 4.1 A road project should be designed in order to fulfil the objectives from the project brief.
-This brief may include noise and vibration related objectives.
-As far as practicable the mitigation of impacts should be addressed through optimising horizontal and vertical alignments to achieve the necessary mitigation.
-However, this optimisation may be insufficient to achieve or address some or all principal objectives, and thus additional measures may be necessary. - 4.2 Some examples of design and mitigation techniques to address noise and vibration impacts are described below.
-Except where noted, they will help to mitigate both noise and vibration impacts. - Horizontal alignment By moving a route away from sensitive receptors. - ii) Vertical alignment Keeping a route low within the natural topography to exploit any natural screening and enhancing this by the use of cuttings and, in exceptional circumstances, sub surface and surface tunnels. - iii) Environmental barriers These can be in the form of earth mounding or acoustic fencing of various types, or a combination of the two.
+4.3 Some examples of design and mitigation techniques that may influence noise and vibration impacts are described below.
+Except where noted, they will help to mitigate both noise and vibration impacts.

+- i) Horizontal alignment By moving a route away from sensitive receptors. - ii) Vertical alignment Keeping a route low within the natural topography to exploit any natural screening and enhancing this by the use of cuttings and, in exceptional circumstances, sub surface and surface tunnels. - iii) Environmental barriers These can be in the form of earth mounding or acoustic fencing of various types, or a combination of the two.
 Conventional environmental barriers are not effective in reducing ground borne vibration and may be only partially effective against airborne vibration.
 They should, therefore, be ignored in assessing vibration nuisance unless tests show benefits from the design proposed.
 The use of reflective and absorptive barriers could also be considered.
-Further advice on how the assessment can consider such barrier types in the modelling process is given in Annex 4. - iv) Low-noise surfaces The principal benefit of low-noise surfaces is the reduction in mid and higher frequencies of noise generated by tyres at speeds in excess of 75 km/hr.
+Further advice on how the assessment can consider such barrier types in the modelling process is given in Annex 4.

+iv) Low-noise surfaces - The principal benefit of low-noise surfaces is the reduction in mid and higher frequencies of noise generated by tyres at speeds in excess of 75 km/hr.
 They are less effective in reducing noise at low speeds where engine noise particularly from heavy vehicles is more dominant.
 These surfaces also create a relatively smooth running surface that in some cases can help to eliminate ground borne vibration.